scb-10x/wangchanglm-api/README.md

 6. Create

 ## ssh into the vm and build

-1. build docker as in build docker section and
-2. run docker as run docker section
+1. clone this repo
+2. build docker: `./scripts/build.sh`
+3. run docker: `./scripts/start.sh`